 To ensure that the drug or physiological saline solution reaches the site of action, it is nebulised into tiny droplets: the aerosol.

 The substances can then be directly absorbed via the mucous membranes of the upper or lower airways.
-Where they actually arrive and how they work depends on factors such as their size.
+Where they actually arrive and how they work depends on factors such as their physical size.

 Smaller droplets on the other hand are able to reach the lower airways.